More about: Lisbon in 1 Day: everything you need to know

 Lisbon is a city with a lot to see and do.
 But you won't always be lucky enough to have several days to visit it.
 If you only have 24 hours to get to know the Portuguese capital, don't worry.
 If you organise yourself well , you can visit the most important monuments in just one day.

 Lisbon is known as "the city of seven hills".
 The city itself grows around them.
 Thanks to this orography we have the possibility of contemplating several panoramic views of the whole city.
-The best view, in my opinion, is the one offered by the Portas do Sol viewpoint.
-You can find out all the details with a tour of the Alfama district.
+The best view, in my opinion, is offered by the Portas do Sol viewpoint.
+Nearby there are several terraces where you can have a good breakfast while you enjoy the views and recharge your batteries to start the day

-Another way to get to know the basics of Lisbon is with a guided tour, some of them offer you the best things to see and do in the city centre.
+Another way to get to know the basics of Lisbon is by taking a guided tour, some of them offer you the best things to see and do in the city centre.
 Just be aware of the times and check the itinerary of each tour beforehand so you don't miss anything.

-Stroll through the historic Alfama neighbourhood
+Stroll through the historic Alfama district

 Both the Portas do Sol and Santa Lucia viewpoints are located in Alfama, a neighbourhood that grows in the east of Lisbon on the slopes of the hill below St. George's Castle, and a stroll through its streets is a must in the Portuguese capital.
 If you don't want to miss a thing, you have the option of booking a guided tour of the Alfama neighbourhood.